nsquaredsolutions/agents/Docs/Commands/Building a Command with Settings.md

     }
     ```

-1. To create the Avalonia UserControl you will use the Avalonia Templates.
-If you do not have them installed locally you can do this from Terminal
+1. To create the `Avalonia UserControl` you will use the Avalonia Templates.
+If you do not have them installed locally you can do this from terminal

    ```shell
    dotnet new install Avalonia.Templates
    ```

-1. Create a new Settings UserControl.
-In terminal, in the same folder and the SimpleCommand.csproj file.
+1. Create a new `SettingsControl` UserControl.
+In terminal, in the same folder as the SimpleCommand.csproj file.

    ```shell
    dotnet new avalonia.usercontrol -n SettingsControl